JesseSteele/gophersay/README.md

 ```

 - In `debian/` create file: `rules`
+  - Note that only <kbd>tab</kbd> characters are allowed for indented lines, not sequential spaces
   - Make it executable with :$ `chmod +x debian/rules`

 | **`deb/build/debian/rules`** : (build compiler)